Good to know: Event source

 The Braze Segment Currents integration doesn’t isolate events by different apps in a single app group.
-If you create more than 1 of the same Currents connectors (for example, 2 message engagement event connectors), they must be in different app groups.
+If you create more than one of the same Currents connectors (for example, two message engagement event connectors), they must be in different app groups.
 If you don’t do this, it leads to data deduping and lost data.

-Stream Braze uses Segment’s stream Source component to send events to Segment.
+Braze uses Segment’s Stream Source component to send events to Segment.
 These events are then available in any Destination that accepts server-side events, including your data warehouse.

-Below is a table of events that Braze sends to Segment.
-These events show up as tables in your Warehouse, and as regular events in your other Destinations.
+The following table lists events that Braze sends to Segment.
+These events show up as tables in your Warehouse and as regular events in your other Destinations.

 |Email Delivered||An email was successfully delivered to a User’s mail server.|

 |Email Link Clicked||User clicked a link in an email.
 Email click tracking must be enabled.|

 |Email Bounced||Braze attempted to send an email, but the User’s receiving mail server did not accept it.|